mlgvla/Gotta-Fetch-Em-All/README.md

 </ul>

 Useage:
 Clone the repository to your local environment, and then run ```npm install``` to install the project's dependencies.
 Once installed, run ```npm run dev``` to start the local server.
 Open the index.html page in any modern browser, and go catch some Pokemon!
+Run ```npm run seeds``` at anytime to reset the local server to the inital state.